stelf/scribserv3/README.md

 This uses the old Scribus API.
 Was tested with scribus 1.5.3 on Windows 10, Mint 18, and OS/X 10.6

 The code is pretty self-exmplanatory.

+## TODO

+* implement the OPEN command
+* make sure styles are not lost upon exports